FrostiiZ/fb-messenger-official-dark-mode/README.md

 # Facebook's messenger.com - Force Official Dark Mode (M-FODM)

+## How to use this script
+To use this script, click on the .js file called **messenger-dot-com-force-official-dark-mode-M-FODM.user.js** in this repository, or go to [this link](https://github.com/FrostiiZ/fb-messenger-official-dark-mode/blob/main/messenger-dot-com-force-official-dark-mode-M-FODM.user.js) and click "raw" on the top right corner of the preview window.
+This will make Tampermonkey ask you if you want to install this script and automatically reference it correctly and follow future updates.

 ## What is this ?
 This is a Tampermonkey script that forces messenger.com to use Facebook's official Dark Theme.